AlmartDev/Flight-computer-data-logger/README.md

 # Software used
-VScode used but works fine on Arduino IDE (v2) **components may need their own libraries to work**
+VScode used but works fine on Arduino IDE (v2)

+**components may need their own libraries to work**

+# How to use
+Simply install all requiered librearies and upload the code to the rocket/launch pad/launch control.
+To make sure everything works at first you can use the components tests.

 # Components used
 - Custom printed board (gerber file)